osolliec/o-gameshells/README.md

 - `npm run dev` to start a local instance of the app.
 - Navigate to `localhost:3000` with the browser of your choice (tested with Chrome only :D) !

+# More options

+- `npm run lint` to check for linting issues.
+- `npm run lint-fix` to fix automatically 'fixable' linting issues.

 # Areas of improvements - If I had more time

 ## Look and feel improvements.

 As you can see CSS is not my strong suit !
 I see two possibilities to improve the look and feel of the app:

 - Use SVG that I find on the internet / ask a designer to draw the shells, in a company I would definitely ask for a designer's shell :-).
 - Spend some time to use a design system for the rest of the app.
 Something like [Mantine](https://mantine.dev/) has caught my eye recently.

 ## More tests.

 I would add more tests.
 Some E2E tests with [Cypress](https://www.cypress.io/) could be added, too.

 # Disclaimer